 Fix 2: Allow Apps Installation from Unknown Sources

-For the security reasons, the Android smartphone does not allow you to install apps from third-party sources or sources apart from the Google Play Store.
+For security reasons, the Android smartphone does not allow you to install apps from third-party sources or sources apart from the Google Play Store.
 Installing third-party apps from unknown sources can harm your Android phone.

 So, if you are trying to install a .apk file then you may face the “parse error – there is an error parsing the package”.
-To fix this, what you can do here is allow app installation from the unknown sources.
-You can find the settings to the same under Security settings of your phone.
+To fix this, what you can do here is allow app installation from unknown sources.
+You can find the settings to the same under the Security settings of your phone.

 To allow app installation from the unknown sources, go to Settings and look for Security option under “Input and Control.”